 I stop at the end of the long promenade and move from the middle to one outer edge, where the low wall that runs along the length of the public space props up elaborate iron planters.
 Some hold plants, others are empty, and those at the entrances are held up by dragons and have cat sized snails forever frozen at the lips of the planters.

-I stroll under the trees on this sid1e of the square, passing a group of Spanish gentleman playing Petanque and bickering amiably.
+I stroll under the trees on this side of the square, passing a group of Spanish gentleman playing Petanque and bickering amiably.
 Some hipsters on bicycles are stopped to watch them, presumably to learn how to play since hipsters seem to be picking up this traditional retiree sport.
 Old couples sit in the public chairs (the chairs are like benches–solid, affixed to the ground–but chair size and situated side by side) and watch the evening pass.

 Back near the arc, a Capoeira group practices beside a group of older Chinese ladies who are stiffly dancing in unison to traditional music.
 I think these ladies practice every night of the week.
 This part of town has many Chinese residents and businesses, and this is one of the rare occasions I see people of this community doing something other than working.